Speed will remain an issue because it is such a difficult factor to control.

 “There should be a red light right here,” stated Martinez.
 “A blinking red light, something to make traffic stop.
 We’re risking our lives and you see what happened a few days ago.
 It shouldn’t have happened.
 It just hurts.
 It hurts.”

 The West Dallas auto accident highlights the danger of speeding as it relates to fatalities.

 In 2015, 62 people were killed in car accidents in Texas that were caused by speeding, according to the Texas Department of Transportation (TXDOT).

 Fifty-seven passengers in Texas died in vehicles that were speeding in 2015, and 13 pedestrians were killed in these types of crashes.

-“What you’ll notice in many reports regarding auto accidents is that speeding will be among the most common contributing or major factors,” stated Amy Witherite, founding partner of the personal injury law firm of Eberstein & Witherite, LLP, which has offices throughout Texas and in Atlanta, Georgia.
+“What you’ll notice in many reports regarding auto accidents is that speeding will be among the most common contributing or major factors,” stated Amy Witherite, founding partner of the personal injury law firm of Eberstein & Witherite, LLP, which has offices throughout Texas.
 “There are different categories of speeding, including speeding as a result of road rage, but speeding is such a critical factor in auto accidents because it changes how well a driver can control a vehicle, and cuts reaction time to almost nothing.”